 Prepare the roasting pan by pouring in broth and adding in carrot, celery, and onion.
 Place the Rib and Roast Rack in the roasting pan.
 Place the rubbed turkey on top.

 Transfer the roasting pan to the grill.
 Ensure that a digital thermometer is set properly for best results.
-Roast for 10-15 minutes per pound of the turkey.
+Roast for 12 minutes per pound of the turkey over indirect heat.
 The turkey is done when the breast reaches 165 degrees.
 Remember that the internal temperature will continue to rise a bit when pulled out of the smoker.

 Let rest for 30 minutes before carving and serving.